glebik555/serverChat/README.md

 ## Using chat

 **To send a message to a client, you need to know his name.
-Sending a message to Sasha**
+Sending a message to Sasha:**

 **pasha**: ___sasha hello___